-The registers R1 through R32 let you override the function of the LEDs for the inputs, outputs and gates, also those of the X7 expander.
+The registers R1 through R56 let you override the function of the LEDs for the inputs and outputs, for the gates on the G8s and also for the LEDs of the X7 expander.
 This is sometimes very useful when you have a couple of unused inputs (and thus unused LEDs).
 Sending some internal values to one of these LEDs gives you some feedback about what your DROID is doing.